-- Seven (7) separate development cells to assist with land assembly and project delivery, defined by key road infrastructure and a POS network. - Nine (9) POS areas, (POS-01 to POS-09). - Thirteen (13) environmental conservation areas (EC-01 to EC-13). - Seven (7) designated drainage areas forming part of the POS network (DB-01 to DB-07). - New TOD connector road to assist future land assembly and project delivery. - A proposed flyover across Roe Highway. - A Town Park (POS-06). - A public purpose primary school site. - Residential development ranging in density from Residential R40 to Residential R100 with densities increasing as you move west through the precinct towards the Forrestfield Train Station.
+- Seven Eight (7) (8) separate development cells to assist with land assembly and project delivery, defined by key road infrastructure and a POS network. - Nine (9) POS areas, (POS-01 to POS-09). - Thirteen (13) environmental conservation areas (EC-01 to EC-13). - Seven Six (7) (6) designated drainage areas forming part of the POS network (DB-01 to DB-07 06). - New TOD connector road to assist future land assembly and project delivery. - A neighbourhood connector link from Brae Road to Milner Road that links to the existing alignment of Raven Street. - A proposed future overpass flyover across Roe Highway, the alignment for which is protected by a public open space strip. - A Town Park (POS-06 08). - A public purpose primary school site. - Residential development ranging in density from Residential R40 R30 to Residential R100 with densities increasing as you move west through the precinct towards the Forrestfield High Wycombe Train Station.